 1. USB device for the control cable.

-2. I prefer having the computer control it rather than using tones (like my HT does).
+2. The computer controls the radio rather than using tones (like my HT does).

 3. This tells the radio to use data mode, which disables compression, the RX/TX EQ, and uses a low error-rate ALC.

 My Mac lacks a microphone, so I use an external USB dongle for both in and out.
 Generally, you want to use as little volume as necessary to avoid overloading the card.

 Generally, I run with ALC (Automatic Level Control) — the ALC gain on the radio -showing 4-5 bars.
 Some radios will require this off.
 Sound out from the radio (and into the sound card) is kept at a minimum.
 See below.